Women's Ashes: Heather Knight defies Australia with superb century amid England's batting struggles

 By Sam Drury

-Heather Knight scored a superb unbeaten century to keep Australia at bay on day two of the Women's Ashes Test and keep England in with a chance in Canberra.
+Heather Knight scored a superb unbeaten century to hold Australia at bay on day two of the Women's Ashes Test and keep England in with a chance in Canberra.

 The tourists found themselves in trouble early in their innings with both openers gone cheaply and by tea, they had slumped to 120-6.